 ***INTERNAL SECURITY VIOLATION*** The tree of evil bears bitter fruit, crime does not pay.
 THE SHADOW KNOWS Trashing program disk.

 Those messages are fairly easy to trigger.
 You just have to make WORD.COM think that a debugger is running.
-The PCjs Debugger won’t trigger it, because that debugger doesn’t run inside the virtual machine, so it can’t be detected.
+Using the PCjs Debugger won’t trigger it, because our debugger doesn’t run inside the virtual machine, so it can’t be detected.
 But you can simulate the effect.

 First, set a write breakpoint on address 0000:0004: